peter88213/novelyst_matrix/README.md

-# nv_matrix
+# noveltree_matrix

-A plugin providing a section relationship matrix.
+A noveltree plugin providing a section relationship matrix.

-For more information, see the [project homepage](https://peter88213.github.io/nv_matrix) with description and download instructions.
+For more information, see the [project homepage](https://peter88peter88213.github.io/noveltree_ with description and download instructions.

 ## Feedback?
 Ideas?
 Feature requests?